Decarbonizing Die Casting: The Path to Net-Zero with Closed-Loop Systems

 • Cooling channels

-• Dies and cores
+• Dies

-Pillar 2: Energy Savings Through “Scale-Free” Heat Transfer
+Pillar 2: Energy Savings Through Scale-Free Heat Transfer

 The Physics of Efficiency